1Relating to existence.

 - Yet, although their tackling of such existential matters displays a maturity that few of their hard-rocking colleagues ever come near, the means of delivery can at times seem adolescent.

-1.1 Philosophy Concerned with existentialism.
+1.1 Philosophy Concerned with existence, especially human existence as viewed in the theories of existentialism.

 - The existential philosopher Martin Heidegger precedes Foucault in attempting to understand the historical conditionalitics of Being